ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 Custom storage
 --------------

-If the cases above don't suit your needs, Ray Train can be configured support custom filesystems and and perform custom logic.
+If the cases above don't suit your needs, Ray Train can support custom filesystems and perform custom logic.
 Ray Train standardizes on the ``pyarrow.fs.FileSystem`` interface to interact with storage (`see the API reference here <https://arrow.apache.org/docs/python/generated/pyarrow.fs.FileSystem.html>`_).